-The students will be expected to turn in their annotated copy of the book on the first day of school, Wednesday, August 21st, 2024, at the beginning of class.
+The students will be expected to turn in their annotated copy of the book on Thursday, August 21 at the beginning of class.
 Students will receive an annotation score based on the attached rubric from their teacher.
 Students must bring their books everyday to class and be prepared to discuss and write on the text in class.

-Students are also required to hand in their 3-4 page response paper on the first day of class, as detailed on page 4 of this packet.
+Students are also required to hand in their 3-4 page response paper on Thursday, August 21 as detailed on page 4 of this packet.

-Response Paper Rough Draft Due Date: Wednesday, August 21, 2024 at the beginning of class
+Response Paper Rough Draft Due Date: Thursday, August 21, 2025 at the beginning of class

-Response Paper Final Draft Due Date: Friday, September 13th, 2024 at the beginning of class
+Response Paper Final Draft Due Date: Friday, September 12, 2025 at the beginning of class

-Please email your teacher, Miss Connelly (saige.connelly@dc.ascentcolorado.org), with questions.
+Please email Mr. Southwick at aaron.southwick@dc.ascentcolorado.org with questions.